AEF1551s/stm32_uart_simple/README.md

-# STM32_ultrasonic_buzzer
+# STM32_uart_simple

 This is simple excercise for STM32F410RBT6 microcontroller which is part of NUCLEO-F410RB development board.
-The goal is to write a program that uses UART to send and receive data.
+The goal is to learn basic principles of UART

 This project includes minimal headers for STM32F4xx.
 This project **does not** include any HAL header files.